METABOLISM and TOXICITY

 from worms to humans

-Our lab primarily works in the model organism Caenorhabditis elegans, a microscopic roundworm that has already contributed much to the field of biology and aging.
+Our lab works across a variety of model organisms to form a complementary and comprehensive picture of the mechanisms we study.
+We love Caenorhabditis elegans, microscopic roundworms that have already contributed much to the field of biology and aging.
 C. elegans offers many advantages, including incredible genetic tools to dissect complicated metabolic pathways.
-We use worms to complement mammalian cell culture, rodent studies, and human studies which we do mainly in collaboration with other labs.
+We use worms to complement mammalian cell culture, rodent studies, and human studies.

 MAJOR PROJECTS